theredfish/blog/posts/bootstrapping-a-saas-indie-hacker-lonely-journey.md

 ---
-title: "Bootstraping a SaaS, indie hacker is a lonely journey"
+title: "Bootstrapping a SaaS, indie hacker is a lonely journey"
-description: "The past few months I beginned to work full-time on my projects, which is quite a lonely journey."
+description: "Over the past few months I've started working full-time on my projects, which is a pretty lonely journey."
 image: "cover.png"
 date: "2023-03-14"
 ---